Kangerlussuaq: Population

 The population of Kangerlussuaq dropped significantly after the liquidation of the Sondrestrom Air Base.
 Since then it has increased by more than 80%, although it has begun dropping again in recent years.

+As a result of the transition of the closure of Air Greenland's hub at Kangerlussuaq, the population plummeted by 30% from 564 to 399 inhabitants from 2024 to 2025.

 Transport

 Air

-As the only civilian airport in Greenland large enough to support large long-range airplanes such as Boeing 747s, Kangerlussuaq Airport is Greenland's most important transport hub.
-Hotel Kangerlussuaq operates at the airport.
+Kangerlussuaq Airport is served by domestic flights to Nuuk, Ilulissat and Sisimiut, as well as seasonal flights to Copenhagen.

+Kangerlussuaq Airport long served as Greenland's principal hub for domestic and international routes, but lost hub status to Nuuk Airport when a rebuilt and expanded airport opened there in 2024.
+Nevertheless, Kangerlussuaq Airport remains one of Greenland's best-equipped airports due to stable weather, favourable terrain and has the longest civilian runway at 2,800 metres.
+As such, it continues to be a vital diversion airport and serves ferry flights.

 Sea

 Kangerlussuaq Fjord is navigable in its entire length.
-There is a seaport at Kangerlussuaq, 14 km west of Kangerlussuaq Airport.
-It is fairly shallow and suitable for small ships only, mainly used by supply ships of the Royal Arctic Line, and unusable in winter.
-Cruise ships, such as Norway's Hurtigruten, navigate the fjord, anchoring outside the port.
-They go to Kangerlussuaq mainly to exchange passenger by air, because the travel time to and from Greenland is too long for many passengers.
+There is a seaport at Kangerlussuaq, 14 km west of the town.
+It is fairly shallow and suitable for small ships only, served only twice per year in summer by Royal Arctic Line.
+It is also served annually by an oil tanker and the petroleum products are carried by pipeline to the airport.

+Cruise ships, such as Norway's Hurtigruten, navigate the fjord and anchor outside the port.
+They go to Kangerlussuaq mainly to exchange passengers by air, but this role is now diminished following the reduction in flights.

-Plans were approved in 2018 to build a new deep port, around 10 km west of the present one, together with a road to it.
+Plans were approved in 2018 to build a new deep port, around 10 km west of the present one, along with an access road.

 Road

-Kangerlussuaq has the largest road network outside any settlement in Greenland (not counting streets inside the settlement).

-A gravel road through Isunngua connects Kangerlussuaq with the ice sheet, initially serving as venue for car endurance experiments.
-Since then it has been mainly used for tourist purposes.